March 14, 2017

 Its Friday Night Race Series is a fan favorite and kicks off the summer June 2. www.velodrome.org

-Built for the 1967 National Cycling Championships, the 50-year-old Alpenrose Velodrome boasts one of the steepest tracks in the country with the rounded ends banked at 43 degrees.
+Built for the 1967 National Cycling Championships, the 50-year-old Alpenrose Velodrome boasts the steepest track in the country with the rounded ends banked at 43 degrees.
 This 268.43-meter tracks hosts the Alpenrose six-day event every summer, the longest active continuously running six-day cycling race in the United States.

 The Cadonau family owns the Alpenrose Dairy and the land the velodrome is built on.
 Mike and Candi Murray, who have been stewards of the track for decades, have retired from day-to-day operations yet are still available for guidance.
 John Klupar and Clint Culpepper are now the Director of Alpenrose and Sponsorship and Communications Manager, respectively.